-Assume now that the market maker that owns the Call Butterfly quote had configured market maker protection to work product-wide for the product OESX.
+Assume that the market maker that owns the Call Butterfly quote had configured market maker protection for the product OESX.
 The configured Volume limit is 50 for OESX and the time window size is 2 seconds.
-One second before the trade in the Call Butterfly instrument, his quote in the simple instrument OESX Jun16 3250 C traded 20 lots, which brought the session's product wide Volume statistic to 20.
-The new trade of the Call Butterfly quote increases the product wide Volume statistic to 60 (=20+40).
+One second before the trade in the Call Butterfly instrument, his quote in the simple instrument OESX Jun16 3250 C traded 20 lots, which brought the session's Volume statistic to 20.
+The new trade of the Call Butterfly quote increases the Volume statistic to 60 (=20+40).
 This exceeds the configured limit of 50.
-The session's quotes for OESX are deactivated, and since it was a product wide limit that was exceeded, this happens for the session's quotes for simple instruments, for standard options strategies, for non-standard options strategies and for options volatility strategies.
+The session's quotes for OESX are deactivated.